 Your needs may be even more complicated if you are a business owner.
 Life insurance may play a critical part in your succession planning.
 If your business has multiple owners, you may want to structure something like a buy-sell agreement around life insurance so that if one partner dies, you can preserve the business while still allowing the family of the person who passed away to extract the funds they need.

-If you're concerned you are not properly insured to protect your income, you can review your insurance policies and calculate your needs, and then shop for insurance policies that suit your needs.
+If you're concerned you are not properly insured, you can review your insurance policies and calculate your needs, and then shop for insurance policies that suit your needs.
 You can also consult a financial professional to do an insurance assessment that will look at your whole financial picture and help you assess what coverage will work best for you and your family.